codepath/android_guides/Must-Have-Libraries.md

  * [NineOldAndroids](http://nineoldandroids.com/) - Fully compatible animation library that works with all versions of Android.
 Widely used.
 [Download](https://github.com/JakeWharton/NineOldAndroids/zipball/master) and install as a [library project](http://imgur.com/a/N8baF).
  * [HoloEverywhere](https://github.com/Prototik/HoloEverywhere) - Backport Holo theme from Android 4.2 to 2.1+
  * [CropImage](https://github.com/biokys/cropimage) - Simple compatible cropping intent for images

+## Scrolling and Parallax

+This is a list of popular scrolling and parallax libraries:

+* [QuickReturn](https://github.com/lawloretienne/QuickReturn) - Reveal or hide a header or footer as the list is scrolled in a direction.
+* [ParallaxPagerTransformer](https://github.com/xgc1986/ParallaxPagerTransformer) - A pager transformer for Android with parallax effect
+* [ParallaxHeaderViewPager](https://github.com/kmshack/Android-ParallaxHeaderViewPager) - Another ViewPager with Parallax scrolling effects
+* [Android-ObservableScrollView](https://github.com/ksoichiro/Android-ObservableScrollView) - Android library to observe scroll events on scrollable views.
+* [Scrollable](https://github.com/noties/Scrollable) - Automatic scrolling logic when implementing scrolling tabs
+* [ParallaxPager](https://github.com/prolificinteractive/ParallaxPager) - ViewPager with Parallax scrolling effects
+* [android-parallax-recyclerview](https://github.com/kanytu/android-parallax-recyclerview) - An adapter which could be used to achieve a parallax effect on RecyclerView.

 ## Resources